TrumanGIT/True-North/README.md

 [🎮CONTROLS]

-True north starts with default vanilla controls configure to your liking. below are mod added keys thar are good to know about.
+True north starts with default vanilla controls configure to your liking. below are mod added keys that are good to know.

 V Key = Power Attack key, change via the BFCO MCM menu.